This recipe helps you to create a report that filters on follow-up tickets. It can be used to include or exclude those tickets.

 - When you are finished. click Apply.

-- The query will return only tickets created within the date range you configured.
+- The report will return only tickets created within the date range you configured.